 The 2021 STARTALK-LMU Mandarin Student Summer Immersion Program will offer a no-cost Chinese Virtual Summer Immersion program for current kindergarten through third-grade students.
 The 2021 program will be held from July 6 – July 20, 2021.

 - This program is designed for students who are currently kindergarten, 1st, 2nd, and 3rd grades and who will enter 1st, 2nd, 3rd, and 4th grades in the upcoming academic year.
 Students from any school/district are welcome to participate as long as they meet the registration requirements.

-- Please DO NOT contact the school site directly.
-Should you have any questions or need assistance with registration, contact the Center for Equity for English Learners at firstname.lastname@example.org.
+- Should you have any questions or need assistance with registration, contact the Center for Equity for English Learners at firstname.lastname@example.org.